ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {: #before-you-begin-create-instance-api}
 {: api}

-Ensure that you have the required access.
+Make sure that you have the required access.
 To call these methods, you must be assigned one or more IAM access roles that include the following actions, depending on any listed conditions.
-You can check your access by going to the **Users** page of [{{site.data.keyword.iamshort}} dashboard](https://cloud.ibm.com/iam/overview){: external}.
+You can check your access by going to the **Users** page of [{{site.data.keyword.iamshort}} dashboard](https://test.cloud.ibm.com/iam/overview){: external}.

 ### Gathering information to create an instance by using the API
 {: #gather-info-to-create-virtual-servers-api}